deweysasser/git-feature/README.md

         push                Push the WIP feature branch to the 'mine' remote (or the feature.fork config setting)
-        list                Show all feature branches, WIP or READY done                Check out the 'master' branch (or feature.branch branch)
+        list                Show all feature branches, WIP or READY done                Check out the 'master' branch (or feature.target branch)
         status              show status of all features
         pending             Show all feature branches that might require work